department-of-veterans-affairs/vagov-content/pages/burials-memorials/veterans-burial-allowance.md

 <br>

-To get this benefit, the Veteran must not have received a dishonorable discharge, and one of the below circumstances must be true.
+**The Veteran must not have received a dishonorable discharge, and one of these circumstances is true.

-**One of these must be true.
 The Veteran died:**

 - As a result of a service-connected disability (a disability related to service), **or**
 - While getting VA care, either at a VA facility or at a facility contracted by VA, **or**